ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3 align="center">Visualization and Analysis</h3>
 <div style="height: 20px;"></div>
 Next I'll visualize the data.
-Here I show outputs - for pre-processing and graphs consult my notebook and/or scripts.
+I'll only be showing outputs, for pre-processing details and graph construction consult my notebook and/or scripts.

 I've used <strong><code>matplotlib</code></strong> and <strong><code>seaborn</code></strong>.
-These are at times criticized as lacking in complexity or aesthetic quality.
-I wanted to develop graphs that still feel dynamic and engaging and employ lesser-used tools such as 3D graphs, matplotlib tables and stylesheets.
+I wanted to challenge the notion that these packages lack in complexity or aesthetic quality by developing graphs that still feel dynamic and engaging, and employ lesser-used tools such as 3D graphs, matplotlib tables and stylesheets.

 <h4>Discovery method</h4>
 <div style="height: 20px;"></div>